AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/AcceptsAny.md

 XmlSchemaManager.AcceptsAny Method
 ==================================
-AutomationML 2.1 APIDetermines if the schema element accepts values of any type.
+Determines if the schema element accepts values of any type.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)